ut-osa/nightcore-benchmarks/README.md

 Within each experiment directory, a `config.json` file describes machine configuration and placement assignment of individual Docker containers (i.e. microservices) for this experiment.

-The entry point of each experiment is `run_all.sh` script.
+The entry point of each experiment is the `run_all.sh` script.
 It first provisions VMs for experiments.
 Then it executes evaluation workloads with different QPS targets via `run_once.sh` script.
 `run_once.sh` script performs workload-specific setups, runs `wrk2` to measure latency distribution under the target QPS,